imanbeik/TrampolineFileEncoder/README.md

 Encoding data:
-    When your run the project there are 4 options to choose,
+    When you run the project there are 4 options to choose,
         1: Encode a file
         2: List of encoded files in a directory
         3: Decode a file
         0: Exit
-    For encoding a file you must enter 1 after doing that you should provide a valid full pth to your file in your computer and a key of your choice, then if the path is valid you will get a prompt with a new path to your new file which is encoded form of your original file.
+    For encoding a file you must enter 1 after doing that you should provide a valid full path to your file in your computer and a key of your choice, then if the path is valid you will get a prompt with a new path to your new file which is encoded form of your original file.

 Decoding data: